Over-Approximation of Fluid Models: Technical Preliminaries

-It is possible to prove that the global~(\ref{eq_global_ode_with_u}) and atomic dynamics~(\ref{eq_atomic_ode_with_u}) are limits of certain CTMC sequences in the case where the number of agents in the system tends to infinity, see~\cite{DBLP:journals/pe/BortolussiHLM13,DBLP:journals/iandc/BortolussiH15,Darling2008} for details.
+It is possible to prove that~(\ref{eq_global_ode}) and~(\ref{eq_atomic_ode_with_u}) are the fluid limits of certain CTMC sequences in the case where $\pi^u(0) = V(0) / \normo{V(0)}$ and the number of agents in the system tends to infinity, see~\cite{DBLP:journals/pe/BortolussiHLM13,DBLP:journals/iandc/BortolussiH15,Darling2008} for details.
 We will not elaborate on this relation further because it is not required for the understanding of our over-approximation technique.